DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/stateStoring/storageKey.md

 ---
 ---
 ##### shortDescription
-Specifies the key for storing the widget state.
+Specifies the key for storing the UI component state.

 ---